The Battle of Dogger Bank

 Hipper opened fire at 08:00 on 16 December 1914, eventually killing 108 and wounding 525 civilians.

-British public and political opinion was outraged that German warships could sail so close to the British coast, shelling coastal towns with impunity; British naval forces had failed to prevent the attacks and also failed to intercept the raiding squadron.
+The British public and political opinion were outraged that German warships could sail so close to the British coast, shelling coastal towns with impunity; British naval forces had failed to prevent the attacks and also failed to intercept the raiding squadron.

 The British fleet had sailed but the German ships escaped in stormy seas and low visibility, assisted by British communication failures.

 The Germans had made the first successful attack on Britain since the 17th century and suffered no losses but Ingenohl was unjustly blamed for missing an opportunity to inflict a defeat on the Royal Navy, despite him creating the chance by his offensive-mindedness.